SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects_V2.md

 ## Prerequisites

 Please note, this Migration Guide is only intended for applications, using SAP Java Buildpack.
-You're using the SAP Java Buildpack, if you can find the `sap_java_buildpack` in the deployment descriptor of your application, e.g. in your `manifest.yml` file.
+You're using the SAP Java Buildpack if you can find the `sap_java_buildpack` in the deployment descriptor of your application, e.g. in your `manifest.yml` file.

-Furthermore this guide is considered as [prerequisite](Migration_SAPJavaBuildpackProjects.md).
+Furthermore [this guide](Migration_SAPJavaBuildpackProjects.md) is considered as prerequisite.
+Before you proceed, make sure you have completed it first.

 ## Adapt Maven Dependencies <a name="maven"></a>
 To use the latest API exposed by SAP Java Buildpack version as of version `x.y.z` the dependency declared in maven `pom.xml` needs to be adapted.